Pixelrobin/fec-database/README.md

 # fec-database
 Program for managing employees, schedules and customer attendance records for a mock family entertainment center business.
+Created for the 2017 FBLA Coding and Programming competition.

 ## Overview
 - Written in [Typescript](https://www.typescriptlang.org/) and [SQLite](https://www.sqlite.org/)